nielsjdewinter/awesome-utrecht-university/README.md

 - [SoftPool](https://github.com/alexandrosstergiou/SoftPool) - Code for approximated exponential maximum pooling.
 - [Squeeze-and-Recursion-Temporal-Gates](https://github.com/alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates) - Code for : [Pattern Recognit.
 Lett.
 2020] "Learn to cycle: Time-consistent feature discovery for action recognition" and [arXiv] "Right on Time: Multi-Temporal Convolutions for Human Action Recognition in Videos".
 - [stdstats](https://github.com/japhir/stdstats) - Simulation and plotting code for "Optimizing the use of carbonate standards to minimize uncertainties in clumped isotope data"
+- [seasonalclumped](https://github.com/nielsjdewinter/seasonalclumped) - R package for generating virtual stable isotope data to model sampling strategies for seasonality reconstructions in "Optimizing sampling strategies in high-resolution paleoclimate records"
+- [DA_model](https://github.com/nielsjdewinter/DA_model) - R code for simulating diffusion-advection models for leaching of trace elements into tooth enamel during burial and diagenesis of archeological and paleontological specimens in "High-resolution trace element distributions and models of trace element diffusion in enamel of Late Neolithic/Early Chalcolithic human molars from the Rioja Alavesa region (north-central Spain) help to separate biogenic from diagenetic trends"
+- [Aragonite_clumped](https://github.com/nielsjdewinter/Aragonite_clumped) - R code for processing and plotting of clumped isotope data from aragonite samples in "Temperature dependence of clumped isotopes (∆47) in aragonite"

 ### Research software